wp-plugins/wp-fastest-cache/readme.txt

 = Is this plugin compatible with WP-Polls? =
 Yes, it is compatible with WP-Polls %100.

+= Is this plugin compatible with Bulletproof Security? = Yes, it is compatible with Bulletproof Security %100.

+= Is this plugin compatible with Wordfence Security? = Yes, it is compatible with Wordfence Security %100.

-= Is this plugin compatible with Http Secure (https) ? = No, it is not compatible with Http Secure (https).
+= Is this plugin compatible with Http Secure (https) ? = Yes, it is compatible with Http Secure (https).

 == Upgrade notice ==